ECU-ATMAE-ROBOTICS/ATMAE-2023/README.md

 # ATMAE-2023
-Repository for the ATMAE-2023 Robotics Competition
+Repository for the ATMAE-2023 Robotics Competition, your mom.